 - Advise the shopkeeper you wish to make a cash withdrawal using soCash.
 They will probably ask you for your request number (shown on the app).

 - 7-Eleven works a little differently, but I won't elaborate on that unless I get requests to, because a sub-optimal way of using it.

-- They will probably pull out their orange soCash machine and bring up a QR code for you to scan to initiate the withdrawal
+- They will probably pull out their orange soCash machine (it's just an Android device) and bring up a QR code for you to scan to initiate the withdrawal

 - Scan the QR code by tapping "Scan & Collect" (on your phone).
 As recommended above, hook it up to your PayLah! account because it's much quicker than using Internet Banking

 - Confirm the payment from Internet Banking or PayLah!

 - Once the transaction is complete, the machine will say, "Transaction completed.
 Please give the cash", and the merchant will be instructed to hand you the cash as requested.
 The merchant is required to press "Gave Cash" to confirm the transaction has been completed.